FOXEL-Laboratories/FOXEL-Laboratories/README.md

 </p>

 <p align="justify">
-The FOXEL Labs research center is originally created to offer a framework for the research and development related to FOXEL.
-Its main laboratories are then oriented toward research on photogrammetry, geodesy and cadastre.
+The FOXEL Labs research center is originally created to offer a framework for research and development related to FOXEL technologies and solutions.
+Its main laboratories are then oriented toward research on photogrammetry and geodesy.
 </p>

 <p align="justify">
-Moreover, the FOXEL Labs research center are also eager to meet research and researcher from all background in order to bring FOXEL technologies and their subsequent service into society and to address the challenges brought by the technological and societal breakthrough.
+Moreover, FOXEL Labs research center is also eager to meet research and researcher from all background in order to bring FOXEL technologies and their subsequent service into society while addressing the challenges brought by their technological and societal breakthrough.
 </p>